amany9000/Weather-App/README.md

 You can use --a instead of address.

-Note: Location pin-pointing restricted to Google Maps API.
+Note: Location pin-pointing and the number of quesries of a particular location restricted to Google Maps API.